 - Most significant landmark – Vermont State House

-- Best free activity – Camel’s Hump State Park
+- Free activity – Camel’s Hump State Park

-- Best activity for kids – Morse Farm Maple Sugarworks
+- Activity for kids – Morse Farm Maple Sugarworks

-- Best activity for adults – Tasting Room at Cold Hollow Cider Mill
+- Activity for adults – Tasting Room at Cold Hollow Cider Mill

-- Best all-around accommodation – Inn at Montpelier
+- Place to stay – Inn at Montpelier

 1. Vermont State House